Nets (revised 31 Aug 2019)

 The last item is the most important: the primary purpose of having radios is to communicate information.
 If you hear a message and you have the ability to pass that message along to the intended destination, it’s your responsibility to do so.

-Listed below are the nets for Illinois Wing, Great Lakes Region and the National Communicators Nets.
-While you are welcome and encouraged to check into any routine traffic net, these are the ones you should focus on since they are most likely to convey information of use to you.
 A list of all nets conducted across the country may be found on the NHQ Communications Web Site.
+While you are welcome and encouraged to check into any routine traffic net, the ones for your wing and region are the ones you should focus on since they are most likely to convey information of use to you.

 In early 2013, the National Traffic Net started passing a weekly message called an Intercom Message.
 While primarily a method of encouraging practice of formal message handling, these messages also convey useful information.